1. Basic Words and Phrases for Going to the Pub

 The last phrase was ‘bottoms up.’
 This a way of saying, finish your drink and often said as you are getting ready to leave the pub.

-Now you should know how to order different drinks in a pub, so next time you’re walking past an old traditional pub, why not stop for a quick drink!
+Now you should know how to order different drinks in a pub, so next time you’re walking past an old traditional pub, why not stop for a quick drink and use some pub English!
 Thanks for watching!